Justin-Kwan/bit-image/readme.md

 ### Java Server

 The Bit-image Java and Micronaut server is Dockerized and deployed on an AWS EC2 instance.
-Bit-image's EC2 instance can be attached to an autoscaling group to provide higher availability if and when the load and traffice requires it.
+Bit-image's EC2 instance can be attached to an autoscaling group to provide higher availability if and when the load requires it.

 ![Image description](docs/deployment/ec2.png)